Dennis Canon: South Carolina

 Another case is All Saints Parish in Waccamaw, South Carolina.
 In this case, the Parish of All Saints won ownership of all property and assets after a lengthy court battle that was ultimately decided by the Supreme Court of South Carolina.
 Following "neutral principles of law," the state Supreme Court held that, since the parish existed before the formation of either the diocese or the Episcopal Church, and in light of an earlier quitclaim deed, the Dennis Canon did not apply.
 The local State court held that "It is an axiomatic principle of law that a person or entity must hold title to property in order to declare that it is held in trust for the benefit of another or transfer legal title to one person for the benefit of another."

 Subsequent to that case, the Diocese of South Carolina voted in 2012 to dissociate from the Episcopal Church.
 The legal battle over the church properties has lasted more than a decade.
 In April 2022, the South Carolina Supreme Court seemingly ended the legal battle when it held that the fourteen of 29 congregations that split from the Episcopal Diocese of South Carolina which did not explicitly concede to the Dennis Canon were required to give their properties back to the Episcopal Diocese.
 The court explicitly stated the case was over and there would be no remands.
-Nonetheless, in June 2022, the court granted petitions for rehearing from seven parishes that argued they had not expressly agreed to the Canon.
+In June 2022, the court granted petitions for rehearing from seven parishes that argued they had not expressly agreed to the Canon.